xavierliancw/iOSDevelopment-Basics-Examination/README.md

 ### Task "rambutan":
 - [ ] Link the right button on the CVAutomobile cells to push VCNumberPushed (the new view controller slides in from the right)
-- [ ] When the view is summoned, use Gimme.the.loadingSequenceForThePushedVC()
+- [ ] When the view is summoned, call Gimme.the.loadingSequenceForThePushedVC()
 - [ ] Have the view controller adopt the SouperKoolDelegate protocol
 - [ ] Update the numberLbl property using the delegate